AnyLog-co/documentation/deployments/Docker/query_node.md

 # Query Node
-While any node can execute a query, as long as `system_query` logical database is active, the _query node_  is dedicataed to only coordinate the query process(es).
+While any node can execute a query, as long as `system_query` logical database is active, the _query node_  is dedicated to only coordinate the query process(es).
 When deploying with docker, we recommend deploying [query with remote-cli](https://github.com/AnyLog-co/deployments/tree/master/docker-compose/query-remote-cli)

 For a step-by-step process of what's being done in the background, please visit the [deployment process](query_node_deployment_process.md)